 Should You Ever Plead Guilty to a DUI?

-Residents of Overland Park, KS, often make the critical mistake of thinking they don’t need legal representation for DUI charges.
+Residents of Johnson County, KS, often make the critical mistake of thinking they don’t need legal representation for DUI charges.
 Some even believe that by pleading guilty, they can put a quick end to the court proceedings.
 However, driving under the influence is a serious charge that can have a lasting impact on your life.
 It is for this reason, if none other, that you need to contact a DUI lawyer before pleading to any charges.

 The simple answer to this question is no, you should not plead guilty.
 Many believe doing so is the path of least resistance, but a guilty plea is in fact the shortest path to a conviction, meaning you will be penalized in ways that can severely impact your family, career, and job.
 A first-time DUI conviction qualifies as a Class B misdemeanor and often brings with it a monetary fine, license suspension, and jail time.